Depersonalizc/tns/README.md

 # tns
-Tiny Network Stack: A small TCP/IP stack in user space with link emulation
+A tiny TCP/IP stack in user space with link emulation.